LoamNet/net.loam.bubbles/README.md

 ## Casual Retrospective

 This game is no longer in active development.
-This was a project started as an HTML5 version of the unlimited mode, and to create more interesting situations and challenges I added the main challenges mode.
+This was a project started as a HTML5 version of the unlimited mode, and to create more interesting situations and challenges I added the main challenges mode.
 I worked on it for a tad, but it was put down in a broken-ish state back in 2019 or so and did effectively no work until this year.
-I picked it back up mid 2022 to turn it into a little puzzle game for people could enjoy, but decided not to rewrite it to see what working with my old decisions and could would be like.
+I picked it back up a month or two ago to turn it into a little puzzle game for people could enjoy, but decided not to rewrite it to see what working with my old decisions and could would be like.

-As of October 2022, the only changes are bug fixes and more challenges or challenge tweaks.
+As of November 2022, the only changes are bug fixes and more challenges or challenge tweaks.

 ### Successes:
 Vaguely ordered larger to smaller